-He joined RAP in 1999 after eleven years as an economist and hearing officer with the Vermont Public Service Board, since renamed the Public Utility Commission.
+He joined RAP in 1999 after 11 years as an economist and hearing officer with the Vermont Public Service Board, since renamed the Public Utility Commission.
 His work there covered a variety of matters, including the design and implementation of integrated least-cost plans, investment decisions and power purchases, rate-setting and rate design, competition in local telecommunications service, and the creation of Efficiency Vermont, the nation’s first “energy efficiency utility.”
 In the mid-1990s, he was co-chair of the National Association of Regulatory Utility Commissioners’ (NARUC) staff subcommittee to the Committee on Energy Conservation (now Energy Resources and the Environment).
 He also served as co-chair of NARUC’s Staff Subcommittee on Electric Industry Restructuring.

 Before joining the Public Service Board, Mr. Weston was an energy and economic consultant for clients in the U.S. and Middle East, and was employed with the American International Group in Saudi Arabia from 1981 to 1984.